4paradigm/OpenMLDB/docs/en/install_deploy.md

 sh bin/start.sh start apiserver
 ```

-**Note**: If the core is dropped when the nameserver/tablet/apiserver is started through the release package on the Linux platform, it is very likely that the instruction set is incompatible, and you need to compile openmldb through the source code.
+**Notice:** If the core is dropped when the nameserver/tablet/apiserver is started through the release package on the Linux platform, it is very likely that the instruction set is incompatible, and you need to compile openmldb through the source code.
 For source code compilation refer to [here](./compile.md), you need to use method 3 to compile the complete source code.

 ### Deploy TaskManager